dpinezich/istio-course-22/readme.md

-This is the future location for all course content.
+statusThis is the future location for all course content.

+Content will follow soon! :-)